Welcome to Fairfax

 Fairfax is the gateway to West Marin for outdoor enthusiasts.
 Bicyclists and hikers make Fairfax their jumping off point for exploring the miles of trails leading to Alpine, Lagunitas, and Kent Lakes.

 Fairfax’s diverse business community offers a variety of unique and eclectic shops, restaurants, cafes and nightclubs.
 The seasonal June to Sept.
-Farmer’s Market is held each Wednesday evening in the Fairfax Theatre parking lot and is a gathering place for the entire community.
+The Farmer’s Market is held each Wednesday evening in the Fairfax Theatre parking lot and is a gathering place for the entire community.

 Downtown Fairfax boasts a vibrant music scene.
 Evenings are full of music and families strolling through the town.
 Music fans jam in to watch national and local acts perform at downtown’s popular clubs and cafes.
 The annual Music in the Park series features jazz, swing, brass bands, bagpipers and Irish folk songs.